 Interview: Tyler Sartor

-An interview with Seattle based photographer Tyler Sartor.
-He explains how he "hopes to create memories that will last a lifetime" through his photography.
+An interview with Seattle based photographer Tyler Sartor who aims "to create memories that will last a lifetime" through his photography.

 Photography: Tyler Sartor